 Along the Drina River, which marks the border between Serbia and Bosnia, lies the 6 km / 4 mi long and 500 m / 1600 ft deep Tresnjica River Gorge, on a small tributary of the Drina – and a Griffon Vulture Sanctuary.

 Tara Mountain lies three and a half hours southwest of Belgrade.
 There are 140 bird species recorded within the park, 96 of them breeding in recent years, including Hazel Grouse, Corncrake, Ural Owl, Eurasian Nutcracker, Coal, Crested, Willow and Sombre Tits.
 Excellent and constantly updated 1:50,000 hiking maps show 290 km of marked trails as well as 75 km of mountain biking routes.

 At the Uvac Dam (cover photo), a large group of conference participants was leaving the shuttle bus as I stopped the car… While I carefully reversed through the scattered bunch, a lucky few saw the main prize landing at the hilltop vulture restaurant: the huge Cinereous Vulture (or Eurasian Black Vulture)!
 Alas, I am not among them.

-PS This post was slightly edited afterwards, in order to cover two more areas.
+PS This post was slightly edited afterwards, in order to cover a few more areas.